Chola Navy: Rajaraja I and Rajendra I

 Under Rajaraja Chola I and his son Rajendra Chola I, the dynasty became a military, economic and cultural power in Asia.
 Rajaraja Chola conquered peninsular South India, annexed parts of Sri Lanka and occupied the islands of the northernmost atolls of the Maldives.
 Rajendra Chola sent a victorious expedition to North India that touched the river Ganges and defeated the Pala ruler of Pataliputra, Mahipala.
 He also raided kingdoms of Maritime Southeast Asia.

-An inscription from Sirkazhi, dated to 1187 CE, mentions a naval officer called Araiyan Kadalkolamitantaan alias Amarakon Pallavaraiyan.
+An inscription from Sirkazhi, dated 1187 CE, mentions a naval officer called Araiyan Kadalkolamitantaan alias Amarakon Pallavaraiyan.
 He is mentioned as the Tandalnayagam of the Karaippadaiyilaar.
 The term Karaippadaiyilaar means "forces or army of the seashore" and the title Tandalnayagam is similar to Dandanayaka and means "commander of the forces".
 The title Kadalkolamitantaan means "one who floated while the sea was engulfed".

 Trade, commerce, and diplomacy

 The Cholas excelled in foreign trade and maritime activity, extending their influence overseas to China and Southeast Asia.
 A fragmentary Tamil inscription found in Sumatra cites the name of a merchant guild Nanadesa Tisaiyayirattu Ainnutruvar (literally, "the five hundred from the four countries and the thousand directions"), a famous merchant guild in the Chola country.
 The inscription is dated 1088, indicating that there was an active overseas trade during the Chola period.

 Towards the end of the 9th century, southern India had developed extensive maritime and commercial activity, especially with the Chinese and Arabs.
-The Cholas, being in possession of parts of both the west and the east coasts of peninsular India, were at the forefront of these ventures.
+The Cholas, having parts of both the west and the east coasts of peninsular India, were at the forefront of these ventures.
 The Tang dynasty of China, the Srivijaya empire in the Malayan archipelago under the Sailendras, and the Abbasid caliphate at Baghdad were the main trading partners.